thin-edge/tedge-mapper-generic-examples/flows/log-surge/README.md

 ### Input

-The pipeline can be fed from data journald in JSON format (e.g. published via MQTT, or in the future by just executing a command).
+The flow can be fed from data journald in JSON format (e.g. published via MQTT, or in the future by just executing a command).

 ```sh
 journalctl -o json -b ----cursor-file=./tmp.cursor --no-pager -n 100